-Water described as “hard” contains high amounts of naturally occurring dissolved calcium and magnesium.
+Water described as “hard” contains high amounts of calcium and magnesium, which are naturally found in the Earth's crust.
 Total hardness is the sum of the calcium and magnesium concentrations, both expressed as calcium carbonate, in milligrams per liter (mg/L).
 You can determine your water’s hardness based on these concentrations of calcium carbonate:

 - below 75 mg/L - is generally considered soft